kostiantynvoiku/robotframework-docker-dummy/README.md

-# Robotframework + Docker + Allure
+# Acceptance testing using Robotframework + Docker + Allure

-How to run acceptance tests using Robotframework + Docker + Allure.
+This is the short guid how to run Robotframework in 2 ways: inside Docker and locally.

 ## Running tests inside Docker container
 ### Requirements: